 For the Lemon Sugar Filling

-- In a small mixing bowl, stir together the sugar and lemon zest until well combined.
+- In a small mixing bowl, stir together the sugar, lemon zest and ground cinnamon until well combined.

 - Set the bowl aside.
 You will use the butter to spread over the dough in the assembly.